A self-consistent model of the plasma staircase and nonlinear Schr\"odinger equation with subquadratic power nonlinearity: L evy-fractional Fokker-Planck equation

-Then the claim is that the sum in Eq.~(\ref{LWn}) produces a white L\'evy noise for $s < 1$, and a white Brownian noise for $s=1$, provided just that the stochasticity condition in Eq.~(\ref{K-value}) holds (i.e., the wave packet is broad enough) and that the system of coupled nonlinear oscillators~(\ref{4s+}) is found in vicinity of an attracting stable state.
+where $c.\,c.$ means complex conjugation (needed to ensure that we are dealing with real quantities), and $\Theta_{\rm wp}$ is a coefficient, which characterizes the efficiency of wave-particle interactions.
+So the claim is that the sum in Eq.~(\ref{LWn}) produces a white L\'evy noise for $s < 1$, and a white Brownian noise for $s=1$, provided just that the stochasticity condition in Eq.~(\ref{K-value}) holds (i.e., the wave packet is broad enough) and that the system of coupled nonlinear oscillators~(\ref{4s+}) is found in vicinity of an attracting stable state (Sec.~III\,B).
 In this way of thinking, we could trace the origin of L\'evy flights (and, more generally, the origin of nonlocal transport of particles in the radial direction) back to nonlinear interactions among the eigenstates in NLSE system~(\ref{1}).
-The subquadratic ($s < 1$) power nonlinearity is important in this regard as it appears to be the wanted type of nonlinearity that leads directly to the white L\'evy noise (as an alternative to the Brownian noise), and to the Riesz derivative in the fractional diffusion Eq.~(\ref{LFDiff}).
-Note that the sum in Eq.~(\ref{LWn}) goes over all combinations of the wave numbers $k, m_1, m_2$, and $m_3$, and in this sense includes both the next-neighbor and far-distant couplings.
+The subquadratic ($s < 1$) power nonlinearity is very important in this regard as it appears to be the wanted type of nonlinearity that leads directly to the white L\'evy noise (as an alternative to the Brownian noise), and to the Riesz derivative in the fractional diffusion Eq.~(\ref{LFDiff}).
+Note that the sum in Eq.~(\ref{LWn}) goes over {\it all} combinations of the wave numbers $k, m_1, m_2$, and $m_3$, and in this sense includes both the next-neighbor and far-distant couplings.
 Were the summation in Eq.~(\ref{LWn}) reduced to the next-neighbor couplings only, then a different description would result \cite{EPL} corresponding to a pseudochaotic dynamics \cite{Report,JMPB}.